David "Noodles" Aaronson

-David "Noodles" Aaronson is a fictional character who is the protagonist of the 1952 novel The Hoods by Harry Grey, and of the book's 1984 film adaptation, Once Upon a Time in America, where he was portrayed by Robert De Niro.
+David "Noodles" Aaronson is a fictional character who is the protagonist of the 1952 semi-autobiographical novel The Hoods by Harry Grey, and of the book's 1984 film adaptation, Once Upon a Time in America, where he was portrayed by Robert De Niro.
+Noodles reappears, only to die in 1937, in Grey's second novel Call Me Duke (1955).
+However, Call Me Duke has never been filmed, and the material concerning Noodles was not used in Once Upon a Time in America where he is depicted still living in 1968.

 Character fictional life

 Early life

 According to the novel and film in which he appears, David "Noodles" Aaronson is born in either 1903 or 1904 into poverty in a Jewish enclave in Manhattan's Lower East Side.
+He has one brother.
 In 1918, when Noodles is age 14 or 15, he forms a gang with his friends Phillip "Cockeye" Stein, Patrick "Patsy" Goldberg and a young Italian boy named Dominic.
 Together the group "rolls" (robs) drunks in a bar run by local Irish-American mobster Bugsy, whose protection racket they help maintain.
 When about to roll a drunk, Noodles meets Maximilian "Max" Bercovicz.
-The two cross paths later, become friends, and together blackmail a policeman, forcing him to pay for their times with a local prostitute and to cover up their crimes.
+The two cross paths later, become friends, and together blackmail a policeman, forcing him to pay for their times with a local child prostitute and to cover up their crimes.

 When they begin to operate independently of him, Bugsy has some of the gang's underlings beat them and steal their money.
 Needing protection from Bugsy, Noodles and Max meet with the Capuano brothers, successful bootleggers, and show them a method by which the bootleggers might salvage crates of booze when tossed into the sea when the rumrunners cargo boats were confronted by the Coast Guard.
 Having been paid for their services in protecting the Capuanos' shipment, they stash part of their payment.

 After stashing their money, the group is chased by Bugsy, who opens fire on them and kills Dominic.
 Enraged, Noodles stabs Bugsy repeatedly, almost disemboweling him.
 However, when Bugsy fires a round from his gun it alerts nearby police officers who then come to the scene.
 Noodles murders Bugsy and then takes on two police officers, stabbing one and then being battered unconscious by his partner.
 Noodles is then sent to prison.